-The Floodplain Management Office is located within the Fayette County Building and Zoning Departments.
-The Floodplain Manager is Jay Myers.
+The Floodplain Management Office is located within the Office of Fayette Soil and Water Conservation District.

-The Floodplain Resolution was passed in May of 1995 to participate in the floodplain management.
+The Floodplain Resolution was passed in May of 1995 to participate in floodplain management.
 The National Flood Insurance Program (NFIP) is a Federal program enabling property owners in "participating communities" to purchase insurance protection against losses from flooding.
-The insurance is designed to provide an insurance alternative to disaster assistance to meet the escalating costs of repairing damage to building and their contents caused by flood.
+The insurance is designed to provide an insurance alternative to disaster assistance to meet the escalating costs of repairing damage to buildings and their contents caused by floods.